-Derek Carr Spoils Jon Gruden's Impressive Coaching Debut
+Derek Carr Spoils Jon Gruden's Impressive Coaching Return

 Bruce Irvin and Co. generated one sack and another quarterback hit.
 That's it.
 Jared Goff had all night to throw, and the only sack came from the quarterback drifting backward into Irvin after holding the ball too long.
 The rookie triumvirate of Maurice Hurst, P.J.
 Hall and Arden Key made little to no impact.
 The lack of pass rush will likely haunt the Raiders throughout the season.

 Even so, Carr's disappointing performance is the most disheartening aspect of the loss.
-Raiders owner Mark Davis made Carr a $125 million quarterback this offseason, and his play didn't come close to reaching his worth.
+Raiders owner Mark Davis made Carr a $125 million quarterback in the 2017 offseason, and his play didn't come close to reaching his worth.

 All three of Carr's interceptions can be placed directly at the quarterback's feet.
-He underthrew Cook near the end zone and safety John Johnson came down with the ball.
+He underthrew Cook near the end zone, and safety John Johnson came down with the ball.

 In the second half, Donald collapsed the pocket, Carr threw a lollipop off his back foot with no receiver in sight and linebacker Cory Littleton easily intercepted the pass.
 Finally, the quarterback made the right read and tried to lead his tight end only to throw the ball into Marcus Peters' waiting arms, which turned into a pick-six.